 1. Getting a motorbike licence

-I saw it as an opportunity to set and achieve a goal: study for and pass the theory test.
+I saw it as an opportunity to set and achieve a goal: study for and pass the theory test in Vietnamese.

 Two days before the test itself, I went along to the second practice session (I missed the first the day before) which involved taking a practice test on paper then another on the computer.
 I scraped a pass both times.
 Confidence now high I was left to worry about the tricky “number 8” on the practical test.

 To cut a long story short, I not only passed the theory test but I got 15/15.
 I’m not sure who was more amazed – myself or the guy who printed out my score sheet.